UAce/UAce.github.io/_posts/2021-03-24-init-vs-systemd-what-is-an-init-daemon.md

 ## What is Init?
 Init (also known as System V init, or SysVinit) is an init daemon, created in the 1980s, that defines six run-levels (system states) and maps all system services to these run-levels.
 This allows all services (defined as scripts) to be started in a pre-defined sequence.
 The next script is executed only if the current script in the sequence is executed or timed out if it gets stucked.
 In addition to unexpected wait during execution timeouts, starting services serially makes the system initialization process inefficient and relatively slow.

 To create a service, you will need to write a script and store it in `/etc/init.d` directory.
-You would write a script `/etc/init.d/myService` that looks something like this:
+You would write a service script `/etc/init.d/myService` that looks something like this:

 ```Bash
 #!/bin/bash